All Episodes

 We are one America.

-You know, and we're gonna make America strong again, and we're gonna make America prosperous amen, and then make America great again, and boom, up comes the music, the Rolling Stones, and you can't always get what you want.
+And boom, up comes the music, the Rolling Stones, and you can't always get what you want.

-Um, amazing crescendo to to his rallies, I think.
+Amazing crescendo to his rallies, I think.

 Well done.

-And it's frankly what I want for every American.
+And it's, frankly, what I want for every American.

 And we want every American family member to do well.